The @AccelerationAlgorithm keyword

 After the option, the name of evolution, which shall be given as string, is expected.

 If the evolution option has been selected, the user may specify a constant evolution by simply giving its value.
-Otherwise, complex evolutions can be build using a associative array where the key is the time and the value the value of the evolution.
+Otherwise, complex evolutions can be build using an associative array where the key is the time and the value of the evolution.
 Between two times, the values will be interpolated linearly.
-Prior the first declared time given, the value corresponding the this first time is used.
+Prior to the first declared time given, the value corresponding to this first time is used.
 After the last time given, the value corresponding this last time is used.

 If the function option has been selected, a string is expected which wil be interpreted as a function of time.
 The time is represented by the variable t.